Anisometropia is a condition where the refraction of a person’s eyes varies by more than 1 diopters (D).

 Anisometropia with a difference between the eyes of greater than 3D should be treated in children as soon as possible, as it can lead to amblyopia (discussed below).

 Older children and adults are more difficult to fully treat.
-Some recovery is still possibly, but a full correction of vision may not be.
+Some recovery is still possible, but a full correction of vision may not be.

 The severity of these symptoms may sometimes be bad enough that a person has great difficulty seeing out of one or both eyes.
 Whatever the severity of the symptoms, it is a good idea to see a doctor as soon as you notice a problem, as it can generally be corrected with lenses or surgery.